kostyfisik/PKM-sync-template/notes/chore.pkm.showcase.md

 Using a pair of opening  `[[` and closing `]]` square brackets with some text in between seems to be widely used for linking notes to each other.
+A wiki link to root file of current note hierarchy: [[chore]]

 ## Checkboxes

 `- [ ]` and `- [x]` at the start of the line are commonly rendered in various PKM programs to denote a empty and checked checkboxes, e.g. in a to-do list.

 # Links navigation

 Linking notes is the major feature of for  any knowledge management.
 However, there is no full interoperability of linking is not very good between considered solutions.
+Anyway, linking to local files is not part of Markdown format.

 - Wiki style
-    - use naked style as a preferred one [[chore.pkm.showcase.markdown-link]]
+    - use naked style as the only preferred one [[chore.pkm.showcase.markdown-link]]
             (see [[chore.pkm.interop]])
     - piped (so using with some other rendered title)